benmiller314/cdm2021spring/resources.md

 <li><a href="https://css-tricks.com/the-power-of-rgba/">The power of rgba()</a></li>
 <li><a href="https://css-tricks.com/theming-with-variables-globals-and-locals/">Theming with variables</a></li>
 <li><a href="https://css-tricks.com/css-variables-calc-rgb-enforcing-high-contrast-colors/">CSS variables + calc() + rgb(): enforcing high-contrast colors</a></li>
+<li>This one's not from CSS-Tricks, but they linked to it, and it's cool: <a href="https://web.dev/building-a-sidenav-component/">Building a SideNav Component</a></li>
 </ul>
 </p>
 </dd>